robrkerr/D3-visualising-data/09-d3exit.md

 }
 ~~~

 This `if`-statement gets executed every time a checkbox is checked.
-To add the data points, we can use the `push`-function, which adds one object to an array at a time.
-First, we filter the nations we want to add, calling them `new_nations`.
-Next, we are looping through all new nations and add one at a time to the array `filtered_nations`.
+To add the new nations to `filtered_nations`, we use the `concat` function, which, similar to the `concat` function we used with strings, joins the array given as an argument onto the end of the first array.
+Here we join `new_nations` onto the end of `filtered_nations`.

 We also have to initialise `filtered_nations` at the top of our script.
 Remember that there is a difference between the object and the name space, so in order to keep `nations` the way it is, we need to map the values instead of just using `=`.